ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

-This is already a pressing issue for applications that handle each instant with an associated time zone name, to take into account things like DST transitions.
+This is already a pressing issue for applications that handle each instant with an associated time zone name, to take into account things like daylight saving time transitions.
-Most of these applications attach the timezone to the timestamp in a non-standard format, at least one of which is fairly well-adopted {{JAVAZDT}}.
+Most of these applications attach the time zone to the timestamp in a non-standard format, at least one of which is fairly well-adopted {{JAVAZDT}}.
-Furthermore, applications might want to attach even more information to the timestamp, including but not limited to the calendar system it needs to be represented in.
+Furthermore, applications might want to attach even more information to the timestamp, including but not limited to the calendar system in which it should be represented.

 ## Scope